A Answers (14)

 - Accept the things that cannot be changed and focus on breathing deeply and exhaling slowly and completely during tense moments, disappointments, or stressful situations

-A healthy diet and physical activity will always be at the core of any stress management plan.
+will always be at the core of any stress management plan.
 In addition, you can manage stress with any technique that helps you relax, regroup, and redirect yourself in a positive way, mentally and physically.
 In general, effective “stress-busting” techniques often include:

 - muscular relaxation (such as stretching, yoga or Pilates);

 - a quiet environment (such as going for a walk, or listening to soft, soothing music);

 - a passive attitude (easygoing and positive, not quick to anger);

 - deep breathing, sometimes with the repetition of a word or phrase; and

 - skills training to identify and reduce stress.

 Of course, sometimes you may fall into a pattern of attempting to manage stress in unhealthy ways.
 These include overeating or under eating, smoking, drinking alcohol excessively, withdrawing from friends, or even using illicit drugs, to name a few.
 These behaviors are unhealthy and, more importantly, they do not ultimately help you manage stress.
 Rather, they may create more problems and challenges and continue the cycle of stress.

 As you seek to control your stress response, it’s important to look at your “To Do” list to avoid becoming overly committed.
 Especially if you are balancing career, children, and other commitments, you should not feel guilty about prioritizing what is humanly possible.